US STOCKS-Dow strikes record high as broader market weakens

 The Dow’s third consecutive all-time high was driven in part by Boeing, which rose 1.36 percent after Deutsche Bank raised its price target on the aerospace and defense stock.

-S&P e-minis futures slid about 0.2 percent after a report that North Korea had fired a missile.

-During the session, the S&P 500 and Nasdaq fell after a Labor Department report showed consumer prices rose more than expected in August, boosting the odds of another interest rate hike this year.
+The S&P 500 and Nasdaq moved lower after a Labor Department report showed consumer prices rose more than expected in August, boosting the odds of another interest rate hike this year.

 The consumer price index’s (CPI) 0.4-percent gain last month was its biggest in seven months and is the last major economic data to be released ahead of the Federal Reserve’s Sept.
 19-20 policy meeting.